lokka30/lokka30/README.md

 Welcome to my profile!
 I'm Lachlan, a Cyber Security student and software developer from Western Australia. 🇦🇺

-I began my journey with free and open-source software with my first project, [PhantomCombat](https://www.spigotmc.org/resources/discontinued-phantomcombat.74060/).
-However, most know me for founding the [LevelledMobs](https://github.com/lokka30/LevelledMobs/) project, which I am glad is one of the highest rated resources on SpigotMC from its improvements to the PvE experience on thousands of servers.
-I have since transferred most of my Minecraft projects to the [ArcanePlugins](https://github.com/ArcanePlugins) organisation to better facilitate community contributions and discussions.
-Alongside working on my own resources, I have been contributing to various others as well.
-That's the beauty of FOSS!
+Most of my published repositories are Minecraft server modifications.
+This is where I began my journey with programming and maintaining libre software.
+I first released [PhantomCombat](https://www.spigotmc.org/resources/discontinued-phantomcombat.74060/), though most know me for founding the [LevelledMobs](https://github.com/lokka30/LevelledMobs/) project, which is one of the highest-rated resources on SpigotMC.
+I have since transferred most of my Minecraft projects to the [ArcanePlugins](https://github.com/ArcanePlugins) GitHub organisation to better facilitate community contributions and discussions.
+I work on my own projects (some of which are public), and I also contribute to various other projects.

-I work on several other types of projects.
-I have lately been interested in web development, system administration, self-hosting, and learning other programming languages.
 I'm also involved in the Ace of Spades community, contributing to [piqueserver](https://github.com/piqueserver/piqueserver) and [SpadesX](https://github.com/SpadesX/SpadesX).

+Game modifications aside, I always work on learning new things.
+Lately, I've been interested in web development, system administration, self-hosting, and learning more programming languages.

-If you enjoy my work, please consider sending me feedback so I can improve it further, and don't forget to star the repository. ;)
+If you enjoy my work, feel free to send me feedback, and don't forget to star the repository. ;)

 ## Tools